-Our vision is for all children to grow up in a world free from bullying and harm, with adults who keep them safe and help them to reach their full potential.
+Our vision is for all children to grow up in supportive communities safe from bullying and harm.

-Our mission is to provide children, families, carers and professionals with advice, training and practical tools to prevent bullying and protect young lives.
+Our mission is to provide practical support, training, and advice to challenge bullying and protect young lives.

 The importance of our work